openbase/bco.website/www/user/howto/setup-docker.md

 ### Setup Z-Wave USB Stick
 ::: tip INFO
-Skip this step if you do not have a Z-Wave USB Stick!
+Skip this subsection if you do not have a Z-Wave USB Stick!
 :::
 At this point, make sure your Z-Wave USB Stick is plugged in and that it is available under the following path:
 ```bash